Showing posts with label brain health. Show all posts

 • Encoding: When we learn new information, our brain initially processes and encodes it while awake.
 However, lack of sleep can impair this function, making it harder to absorb and understand new material.

-• Consolidation: During sleep, particularly during deep sleep and REM (rapid eye movement) sleep, the brain organizes and strengthens the information learned during the day.
+• Consolidation: During sleep, particularly deep and REM (rapid eye movement) sleep, the brain organizes and strengthens information learned during the day.
 This process helps transfer short-term memories into long-term storage.

 • Retrieval: Quality sleep enhances the ability to retrieve information accurately.
 Sleep-deprived individuals often struggle with focus and recalling previously learned material.